Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-2.md

 ![Hashing example](/images/hashing-example.png)

 Hashing functions are widely used to check the consistency of data.
-Some software providers publish checksums in addition to software package.
+Some software providers publish checksums in addition to a software package.
 After downloading a file you can feed it to a hashing function and compare produced hash with the one provided by the software developer.

 In blockchain, hashing is used to guarantee the consistency of a block.
 The input data for a hashing algorithm contains the hash of the previous block, thus making it impossible (or, at least, quite difficult) to modify a block in the chain: one has to recalculate its hash and hashes of all the blocks after it.